Eric-mingjie/rethinking-network-pruning/README.md

 Our results suggest the need for more careful baseline evaluations in future research on structured pruning methods.

+We also compare with the "[Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635)" (Frankle & Carbin 2019), and find that with optimal learning rate, the "winning ticket" initialization as used in Frankle & Carbin (2019) does not bring improvement over random initialization.
+For more details please refer to our paper.

 ## Implementation
 We evaluated the following seven pruning methods.